kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 Go is a highly opinionated language.

 All Go source code is formatted the same, thanks to the `gofmt` command.
 Uncapitalized members are always kept private, whereas capitalized ones are public (there are no `public`/`private` modifier keywords!).
-There is no concept of inheritance; instead the language enforces composition.
+There is no concept of inheritance; instead the language promotes composition via a lightweight mechanism known as embedding.

 All of these decisions require every developer to either get with the program or leave, but once you re-align your thinking to the Go way of doing things, it allows for a surprising amount of speed and freedom.